telent/swarm/README.md

 directory /run/services/servicename.
 Within this directory we expect to find (up to) two files with standardized UPPERCASE names, plus a an arbitrary number of other files (and directories) with lowercase names containing whatever other state it may want to make available.
+Each filename corresponds to a "simple" value (no lumps of json or key=value\nkeyvalue) - use subdirectories in the filesystem to model structured values.
 This might be something like

 ```